aymanmilhem/App-Sec-Glossary-Mar-2019/MyStudyNotes.md

 *And is: checking that the date received from a client corresponds to what the application expects in terms of __length, format, data type, etc.__ It includes both whitelisting and blacklisting.
 Secure validation is always done on the server, as the client may be compromised*.

 ### Session Management:
+_is a method to keep track of the user's state in a multi-step workflow, **including keeping data collected at one stage for use at another stage.**_
+**Managing sessions securely includes:**
+* limiting the session's lifespan.
+* Generating new IDs each login.
+* Using existing robust session management solutions _rather than building your own_.

+### Error Handling:
+**is the practice of always expecting the unexpected (expeting errors to happen), and always processing the error securely, which includes logging it and stopping the current task**

+### Logging:
+**Keeps track of important events that happen in the application** _such as login successes and failures, use of admin functions, password resets and changes, and some applicatin errors_.

+### Encryption:
+**Transforms data in order to make it difficult for and outsider to interpret**.